 Usage u32 uart_writeAvailability(u32 reg)

 Include driver/uart.h

-Parameters [IN] reg struct of the UART register
+Parameters [IN] reg UART base address

 Returns [OUT] reg FIFO availability

-Description Read the number of bytes in the TX FIFO.
+Description Read the number of bytes in the TX FIFO up to 128 bytes.

 Handling Interrupts

 There are two kinds of interrupts, trap vectors and PLIC interrupts, and you handle them using different methods.